X-141/JpDrawApplication/README.md

 as early as I can.

 ## Current Model
 The current model being used is K-Nearest Neighbor (kNN) Model.
-It is a surpervised model that is very easy to use and train.
-The only requirements to use the model are images with cooresponding labeling for each.
+It is a supervised model that is very easy to use and train.
+The only requirements to use the model are images with corresponding labeling for each.

 The model is found in the resource folder with a .opknn extension.
 There should be an .txt file in the directory that allows the numeric labeling to be tied to the images in the resource folder.